Jona1302/My-Dotfiles/README.md

  Next we have to install some dependencys:

  Pacman:
- <pre> sudo pacman -S kitty swww waybar python3 bluetui bluez-utils brightnessctl pipewire pipewire-pulse ttf-jetbrains-mono-nerd wireplumber </pre>
+ <pre> sudo pacman -S kitty swww waybar python3 bluez-utils brightnessctl pipewire pipewire-pulse ttf-jetbrains-mono-nerd wireplumber </pre>

  yay:
- <pre>yay -S waypaper-git rofi-lbonn-wayland-git </pre>
+ <pre>yay -S waypaper-git rofi-lbonn-wayland-git bluetui </pre>
  if you dont have yay installed, [Klick me](https://github.com/Jguer/yay) after you followed this guide you can delete the yay folder.

-2.
  Now we have to remove the existing files:

  Hypr: